What are you thankful for this Thanksgiving?

 It wasn’t long ago that hearing health professionals carried screwdrivers in their pockets so they could adjust their patients’ hearing devices.
 Today, professionals and patients alike enjoy a digital product which can be programmed with a computer and adjusted for different listening environments with the patient’s own smartphone.

 While scientists haven’t been able to exactly replicate the human auditory system yet, they are coming closer.
-Today’s hearing aids have built-in directional microphones which tells the brain where sound is coming from so the user knows what to focus on.
+Today’s hearing aids have built-in directional microphones which tell the brain where a sound is coming from so the user knows what to focus on.
 Enhanced technology also helps the user distinguish speech from other background noise – a big improvement over older models which amplified all sound the same way.
 Speaking of improvements, hearing aid manufacturers have created hearing aids so small, they are virtually undetectable.
 And much like eyeglasses, hearing aid wearers can choose from a variety of colors and accessories designed to personalize their devices.

 Yet improvements in technology and aesthetics pale in comparison to the health benefits hearing aid users enjoy, specifically a better quality of life and lower risks of developing dementia or becoming socially isolated and depressed.